 - NAICS Code (as listed on the business’ most recent federal tax filing).

 - You may also be required to submit a Profit & Loss Statement for January or February 2020 and one of the months from March to August 2020 that demonstrates a minimum of a 50% drop in revenue.

-- If your business has less than 5 employees and you are requesting the full grant amount of $5,000, you will be asked to submit business eligible expenses (such as rent/lease agreement, Oregon Employment Department Form 132 or a copy of recent utility bills) that equal a total of $2,500.
+- If you are requesting the full grant amount for the size of your business, you will be asked to submit business eligible expenses (such as rent/lease agreement, Oregon Employment Department Form 132 or a copy of recent utility bills) supporting the requested amount.